 Install curtain/drapery rods and hang your backdrop the same way as curtains.
 If the backdrop is complete with grommets, you may hang it like a shower curtain on the rod.
-If it lacks grommets, wrap it around the pole like a towel.

 Instead of the above method, attach detachable wall hooks to the wall or ceiling and hang the backdrop using the hooks and the grommet holes.

 Color is a crucial aspect of a picture since it may help set the mood and guide the viewer’s eye.
 It is important in my work, and it is important for photographers to grasp it.
 Think about if you want vivid, contrasting colors (complementary colors or more subtle tones) when selecting your backdrop.

 Texture is significant in photography as well.
 It can enhance a picture in certain cases, but it can also be a distraction in others.
 You’ll lose your audience if your background distracts from your image.
 Consider your product: does it require a smooth, clean background, or will it operate on a textured surface?